Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 Skip this step if either side has no remaining ships in the System.

 At this step, the attacker may announce a retreat (see below).
 Then the defender may choose to immediately conduct a retreat.
 If the defender does not retreat, the attacker may conduct the announced retreat.
 In order to conduct (or announce) a retreat, a player must choose an adjacent system that does not contain enemy ships.
 The retreat is conducted by moving the fleet to the destination system and activating it from reinforcements.
+During this movement ships with the [Capacity](#user-content-Capacity_unitAbility) may pick up units with the **Space Cargo** trait (like Fighters) but not other units.

-Exception; If the retreating fleet is *activated*, and the destination system is *not*, the activation must instead be paid from Strategy Allocation.
+Exception: If the retreating fleet is *activated*, and the destination system is *not*, the activation must instead be paid from Strategy Allocation.

 ## Invasion Combats <a name="InvasionCombats"></a>
 This section details how to resolve Invasion Combats.
 Invasion Combats are fights on planets, that occur when, during the Planetary Landing step of a Tactical Action, the active player lands troops on an enemy planet that contains troops and/or PDSs.
 The player that landed troops is the *attacker*, the other player is the *defender*.